rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 This section is about how to deploy Rancher for your air gapped environment.
 An air gapped environment could be where Rancher server will be installed offline, behind a firewall, or behind a proxy.
 There are _tabs_ for either a high availability (recommended) or a single node installation.

 > **Note:** These instructions assume you are using Helm 2.
 The docs will be updated for Helm 3 soon.
-In the meantime, if you want to use Helm 3, you can refer to the [migration guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) or the [non-air-gap HA installation docs,]({{<baseurl>}}/rancher/v2.x/en/installation/ha/helm-rancher) which have already been updated for Helm 3.
+In the meantime, if you want to use Helm 3, you can refer to the [migration guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) or the [docs on installing Rancher on a Kubernetes cluster,]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/helm-rancher) which have already been updated for Helm 3.

 {{% tabs %}}
 {{% tab "HA Install (Recommended)" %}}